rapid7/insightconnect-plugins/plugins/extractit/help.md

 # Version History

+* 3.0.6 - Resolved issue where users experienced a `Not in list` value error when submitted multiple URLs with the same linked URL in the URL Extractor action
 * 3.0.5 - Updated error message in extractor.py | Updated help.md description | Updated URL extraction | Fix issue with extracting dates from `.XLSX` files
 * 3.0.4 - Fix issue with extracting URLs from link query parameters
 * 3.0.3 - Remove duplicate date formats from action inputs